If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Another argument is that the seasons differ in the north and south hemisphere and so the colours used in most seasonal systems are aligned with northern hemisphere countries.

-A brief search on the internet will show that many people get completely confused by the Tonal concept and do not find it easy to understand.
+A brief search on the internet will show that many people get completely confused by the tonal concept and do not find it easy to understand.
 In our article “Seasonal or Tonal” we examine this issue further.
 You will see that in reality it is the Consultant with a special interest in colour that get hung up on the nomenclature.
 The reality is that is doesn’t matter what terms you use the outcome of a colour analysis are the same – to identify the better colours and to empower and give confidence to those who are less certain of colour and how to wear it or even use it in their homes.
 For most people it is enough to have basic information that they can easily act on, without getting into the detail which may overwhelm them.
 From that viewpoint the seasonal system is easiest to understand.

 There are generally few downsides to Colour Analysis.
 Although some sources suggest that it is limiting to have a prescribed selection of colours from which to choose your clothing or make up options.